IPMI-ICNS-UKE/AIMD.AI-for-microscopy-denoising/README.md

 - Inference_Basemodel_Hagen.ipynb
 - Inference_FMD_to_Hagen.ipynb (trained with either Actin or all Hagen data)

-2) adjust path_GT and path_noisy variables to your test/target data folder (path_GT = path/'Daten/YourTest' and path_noisy = path/'Daten/YourTest')
-3) adjust path_test variable to your test/target data folder (path_test = path/'Daten/YourTest')
+2) adjust path_test variable to your test/target data folder (path_test = path/'Daten/YourTest')
-4) adjust path_preds variable as a folder to save your data in, e.g. path_preds = path/'Daten/YourPredictions'
+3) adjust path_preds variable as a folder to save your data in, e.g. path_preds = path/'Daten/YourPredictions'
-5) run the notebook for inference
+4) run the notebook for inference

 ## Directly applying models you trained
 1) run steps 1-4 as listed above